moonshiner-agency/cms/README.md

 `composer config repositories.moonshiner-cms vcs https://github.com/moonshiner-agency/cms`

-Next, add the line `"moonshiner/cms": "master@dev"` and run a composer update.
+Next, add the line `"moonshiner/cms": "master@dev"` and run `composer update`.
 Next register the Laravel CMS service provider in the providers array of your config/app.php configuration file:

 `Moonshiner\Cms\CmsServiceProvider::class`

 The CMS service provider registers its own database migration directory with the framework, so you should migrate your database after registering the provider.
-The CMS migrations will create the tables your application needs to store Categories, Content and Content Meta:
+The CMS migrations will create the table your application needs to store Content and Content Meta:

 `php artisan migrate`